Photo credit: João Sousa. Wadi Khaled, Lebanon.

 She is currently a roving (rural Lebanon-obsessed) reporter writing for numerous regional and international outlets.

-Highlights reel | Some of my recent favorites
+Highlights reel | Recent favorites

 About